aloysius-riki/solutions/README.md

 # solutions
-This repository contains tools/scripts to solve situation-specific problems and automate everyday tasks.
+This repository contains tools/scripts to solve situation-specific problems and automate solutions engineering tasks.